furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ### Environment Variables
 The following environment variables are used in the project.
-You can define these variables under the `env.edn` file for local development.
+You can define these variables under the `env.edn` file for local development:

 + `:allowed-origins`
   + Comma separated string of origins.
 Used to whitelist origins for CORS.